 Research ethics is the bedrock of quality health research.
 High quality ethics in research requires the research design to be ethical and implementation processes of the research to be ethical too.
-Poor science is also unethical.
-Additionally, it is mandatory that all research involving humans is reviewed by the institutional ethics committee which is situated at the parent institution where the research is being conducted and/ in addition/or by national committees.
-Publication of your research findings is also almost impossible without ethical clearance.
-It is important that “Chairs”, “members of ethics committees” and investigators are cognizant and sensitized to the multi-faceted dimensions of research ethics and its implementation.
-Thus it is imperative for the members of ethics committees, investigators, doctors and public health researchers, and students of medicine and those in allied sciences to be equipped with issues related to ethics.
-These could be nurses, physiotherapists, dentists, microbiologists, pathologists, surgeons, medical superintendents etc. This course will enable them to conceive, develop the research design, write it, implement and conduct research in an ethical manner.
+It is imperative for the members of ethics committees, investigators, doctors and public health researchers, and students of medicine and those in allied sciences to be equipped with issues related to ethics.
+This course will enable them to conceive, develop the research design, write it, implement and conduct research in an ethical manner.
 They can also review the ethical soundness of studies.
-This course aims to sensitize members of ethics committees, researchers and students on the ethical principles of research ethics in humans, essentially in the context of public health research and implementation trials.
+It aims to sensitize members of ethics committees, researchers and students on the ethical principles of research ethics in humans, essentially in the in the context of public health research and implementation trials.

 Duration: Six Months

-Malnutrition in India has been called ‘The Silent Emergency’.
-The proportion of undernutrition among children and women in India is one of the highest in the world.
-In spite of unprecedented economic growth, improvements in childhood nutritional status in India over the last decade has been slow.
-Suboptimal infant and young child feeding practices in particular continue to be a serious challenge to reducing malnutrition among children.
-High rates of maternal undernutrition measured by low body mass index and anaemia adversely affect the health and survival of mothers and newborns.
-Further, chronic malnutrition in early years of life is responsible for widespread stunting and adverse health and social consequences throughout the lifespan.
 Community based approaches have been the mainstay of interventions to address the problem of maternal and child malnutrition in developing societies.
 Community based care delivered through health care workers like anganwadi workers, (AWW), auxillary nurse midwives (ANM) and accredited social health activists (ASHA), can have a vital impact on maternal and child health and nutritional status.
 However, there is an urgent need to facilitate proper training and handholding of frontline workers, their supervisors and their managers to empower them with knowledge, appropriate skills and motivation to serve the community.
-In pursuance to national policy for children in India, ICDS (Integrated Child Development Services) under the Ministry of Women and Child Development was launched in 1975.
 With its workforce of anganwadi workers (AWW), ICDS is a comprehensive scheme of Government of India and aims at enhancing survival and development of children.
 In spite of a well conceptualized program, systematic weaknesses, logistical gaps, resource scarcity, and poor utilization continue to hamper progress and affect the outcome of the program.
 This eCourse aims to update current knowledge, strengthen the technical capacity on reproductive and child health nutrition and enhance the managerial skills of the service providers and officials working under the ICDS program.

 Duration: Four Months